 OSNA is committed to the smooth rollout of communicable disease mitigation efforts in Oregon schools.
+To that end, we have provided this toolkit and offer technical assistance around these tools.
+To request follow up on a question or concern, please complete this form.

 Disclaimer: this toolkit is intended to provide resources for school nursing practice as it relates to the response and mitigation of COVID-19 in Oregon Schools.
 This is not medical or nurse practice advice, and is not prescriptive as it relates to individual students or individual nursing practice.
 These resources do not override individual assessment, and clinical judgment.
 Nurses are responsible for their own assessments and practice.